 Perish the thought!
 Who needs audacity when you’re content with risk adversity and mawkishness?

 Clearly, moves are already afoot to train and equip a synthetic force.
 Ostensibly, America would control (for a finite period of time) these synthetics and they would function as our proxies — literally and figuratively.
 However, the downside of this is that you can never be sure whether they will advance your interests or not.

-To expend American blood and treasure to help other people recapture population centers isn’t worth a single drop of American blood.
 To deal a blow to Iran however, on Syrian soil (and on our terms) is absolutely worth it.
 That said, careful consideration should be paid to the strategic framework that would guide such action.
-After all, it’s not just private security contractors and paramilitaries from the Emirates we’d have to think about — among some of the first people on the ground would be select men and women of the military and national intelligence agencies.
+After all, it’s not just private security contractors and paramilitaries from the Emirates we’d have to think about — among some of the first people on the ground would be select men and women of the United States Armed Forces and national intelligence agencies.